timeteam/timeteam.github.io/_posts/Non_fiction/2020-02-18-sviatoslav-richter.md

 > In any case, what's the point of cluttering up your brain when there are far beter things to do?

 The first half of this book is the transcript (and more) of Bruno's film; the 2nd part is Richter's notes on performances, works, recordings, composers & musicians.
-Much guidance to be found especially for Prokofiev and other Russian music, but opinions need qualifying with his remarkable recollection of wartime Leningrad under bombing with frozen bodies in the street:
+Much guidance to be found especially for Prokofiev and other Russian music, but opinions need qualifying with his remarkable and disturbing recollection of wartime Leningrad under bombing with frozen bodies in the street:

 >the city was beautiful, mysterious ...